 The many household uses for hydrogen peroxide

-As an oxidizer, hydrogen peroxide has the power to kill fungi, bacteria and viruses – even strong concentrations of Salmonella, Shigella and E.Coli!
+As an oxidizer, hydrogen peroxide has the power to kill fungi, bacteria and viruses (source: CDC).
 You probably already knew of its germicidal properties from the many times you’ve used it to treat minor wounds.

 But, did you know that just by substituting hydrogen peroxide for your regular cleaner you could make your house a cleaner, safer place to live?
-At less than $1.75 per half gallon, you can’t beat peroxide for value.
-When compared to those expensive cleaners that cost between $3 and $6, you’ll soon realize that this commonly overlooked substance deserves a second glance!
+At $2.00 per half gallon, you can’t beat peroxide for value.
+When compared to those expensive cleaners that cost between $3 and $6 if not more, you’ll soon realize that this commonly overlooked substance deserves a second glance!